Instone Real Estate Group AG: 2020 adjusted net income exceeds expectations; 2021 adjusted net income guidance confirmed despite lower expected 2021 adjusted revenues

 Essen, Germany, 23 February 2021

-Based on preliminary, unaudited figures for its 2020 financial year, Instone Real Estate Group AG ("Instone") reports 2020 adjusted revenues of around EUR 480 million, in line with its most recent EUR 470-500 million guidance.
+Instone Real Estate Group AG ("Instone") has published preliminary, unaudited figures for its 2020 financial year.
+Instone reports 2020 adjusted revenues of around EUR 480 million, in line with its most recent EUR 470-500 million guidance.
+The effects of the COVID-19 pandemic, in particular with regard to the postponement of sales and construction starts, had a negative impact on revenues.
 2020 adjusted earnings after tax have come in at approximately EUR 40 million, exceeding previous company expectations of EUR 30-35 million as well as analyst consensus estimates (median of EUR 35.2 million).

-Prices achieved in Q4 institutional as well as retail sales, reduced project costs as well as lower than anticipated platform costs have all contributed to the better than expected bottom line.
-The positive developments are evidenced by our gross margin, which is expected to be approximately 30% for fiscal year 2020 (forecast > 28%).

 |